 Regular admission requires a bachelor's degree and a grade-point average of at least a B (3.0 on a 4.0 scale), from KU or from another regionally accredited institution or foreign university with substantially equivalent bachelor's degree requirements.
 For more information on admission requirements, please visit our Admissions page.

 The application deadline for the following fall semester admission is March 1.
 Applications are only accepted for fall semester.
+Completed applications submitted during the Early Decision period (between the dates of September 1 until December 1) can expect to receive a decision from us by January.

 The University of Kansas Master of Public Health degree program offers courses that are convenient to both traditional students and the working professional.
 Classes are held on either the Kansas City or Wichita campus with some courses also available online.
 Students can complete many course via distance education, however, the entire degree cannot be completed online.